allenai/neurodiscoverybench/README.md

 >
 > The `results.csv` file is essential, as it serves as the input required to evaluate the agent’s performance.

-> [!NOTE]
-> Please note that if requisite data files are not downloaded, the agents will automatically download and set them up.

 ### 4. Running the DataVoyager Agent